toerless/pim-assert-packing/draft-ietf-pim-assert-packing.md

 - Zero:
      Set to zero on transmission.
 Serves to make non assert packing capable PIM routers fail in parsing the message instead of possible mis-parsing if this field was used.

+- Aggregated Assert Record: formatted according to {{FIG-PACKET-FORMAT-SG}}.
-- M: The number of Aggregated Assert Records in the message.
-Derived from the length of the packet carrying the message.
+  The number M of Aggregated Assert Records is determined from the packet size.

 ### Source Aggregated Assert Record {#s-assert-record}